A topic from the subject of Nomenclature in Chemistry.

 Basic Concepts

 The International Union of Pure and Applied Chemistry (IUPAC) has established a set of rules for naming organic compounds.
-These rules are based on the structure of the compound and the functional groups that it contains.
+These rules are based on the structure of the compound and the functional groups it contains.

-Parent chain:The parent chain is the longest continuous chain of carbon atoms in the molecule.
-Functional group: A functional group is a group of atoms that gives a compound its characteristic chemical properties.
+• Functional group: A functional group is a group of atoms that gives a compound its characteristic chemical properties.

 Applications